 1. Choose a bigger tent

-A four-person tent means four people, side to side and head to toe, with no room in between for anything.
+A four-person tent means it fits four people, side to side and head to toe, with no room in between for anything.
 Where are you going to put your gear?
 Had you considered four people trying to get dressed in a tent in the rain, when the second you set foot outside it’s muddy?
 The same applies for hiking tents, choose a two-person tent for one person.
 It’s manageable for most hikers, and gives you the room you need, and a sheltered space just outside the door for shoes and stuff.

 The rule of thumb is to get a tent for at least one more person than you intend to actually sleep in there.

 2. Understand that some tents aren’t made to stay up for long